 Our statute of limitations attorneys hold lawyers accountable for not upholding their duties and missing the statute of limitations mark.

 In rare cases, plaintiffs have as little as one year or as many as six years to file their claims, but generally, they have between two and four years to file, depending on the state and the theory they are alleging.
 In some rare instances, they are required to file notices even earlier than the one year mark.

-If your attorney missed the statute of limitations and failed to uphold their required duties, contact our malpractice lawyers today.
+If your attorney was negligent, missed the statute of limitations and failed to uphold their required duties, contact our malpractice lawyers today.